Skip to main content

 LEAD_CATEGORY_UPDATEDLead’s category changedManual or auto-categorization

-Start with EMAIL_REPLIED, EMAIL_BOUNCED, and LEAD_UNSUBSCRIBED — these are the events that require action in your CRM.
+Start with EMAIL_REPLY, EMAIL_BOUNCE, and LEAD_UNSUBSCRIBED — these are the events that typically require action in your CRM.
 Add others as needed.

 Webhook Payload Format